“Happy marriages are based on a deep friendship, mutual respect and enjoyment of each others company.” –John Gottman

 7. Focus on the bright side.

 When discussing problems, successful couples make at least five times as many positive statements to and about each other and their relationship as negative ones.
 For example, “We have fun together,” instead of, “You never want to do anything.”
 A good marriage must have a rich climate of positivity.
-Make frequent deposits to your emotional bank accounts.
+Practice mindfulness and do things that make you and your partner happy.
+You can even use yoni eggs in your yoga sessions and make frequent deposits to your emotional bank accounts.